Benchmarking Numerical Algorithms for Harmonic Maps into the Sphere: Introduction

-A different approach proposed by Sander et al.~\cite{Sander12,Sander16} aims for a completely conforming method.
-The authors construct so-called \emph{geometric finite elements}, which are generalizations of piecewise polynomial functions (of arbitrary order) that map into $S^{m-1}$ at any point in the domain.
-The discrete minimization problem is then interpreted as an optimization problem on a manifold, and solved using a Riemannian trust-region method~\cite{absil2009optimization,Sander12}.
-Hardering et al.\ showed optimal convergence rates for the $H^1$- and $L^2$-discretization errors for these elements, for any polynomial order~\cite{GFE, GFEprojection}.
-The convergence of the algebraic solver follows from general results for optimization methods on manifolds~\cite{absil2009optimization}.
 The goal of this paper is to compare the practical properties of the two different discretizations and solver algorithms for the numerical approximation of harmonic maps into the unit sphere.
 The overall outcome is not a priori clear: While the conforming methods preserve more of the mathematical structure of the problem, the nonconforming methods are simpler to implement.
+Also, the behavior in the presence of singularities is hard to predict; indeed, previous works already observe that computing the exact placement of singularities is difficult~\cite{huWinther2009saddle}.
 As both solver methods are based on energy minimization they are unlikely to find anything but locally minimizing harmonic maps.
-To test the relative merits of the methods we define a set of benchmark problems.
-This set includes smooth harmonic maps, but also maps with different types of singularities.
-In our measurements we focus on the discretization error, the constraint violation of the nonconforming methods, and the solver speed.